“If you are not busy being born; you are busy dying!!”

 5. Get a Mentor

 A mentor will help you identify the way ahead and guide you to get on the right track.
 Your mentor should be preferably from within the food industry itself as he would then know the in and out of the industry buzz.
-It is also important to choose a mentor who has extensive network and the connections to direct you and set you on the best course as per your career & life goals.
+It is also important to choose a mentor who has an extensive network and the connections to direct you and set you on the best course as per your career & life goals.

 Now that you have chartered out your career & life trajectory, the next logical step is to put the plan into action.
-Research and reach out to professional entities which have an authority in the domain; that way you are assured that your money and time are not wasted in activities that lead you nowhere.
+Research and reach out to professional entities which have authority in the domain; that way you are assured that your money and time are not wasted in activities that lead you nowhere.

-Tough choice that one, but if the entity has all the apparatus in place to mould and hone
+A tough choice that one, but if the entity has all the apparatus in place to mould and hone

 goals, it can’t go wrong.